 The program is free for FOLA members and /$15 non-members.
 Anyone who joins now will be entitled to membership for the full 2016 year.
 Membership dues will be accepted at the program.
 For more information, send an email to firstname.lastname@example.org or call 973-202-9579.

-The Native Tree Tour is one of a series of educational programs and activities sponsored by FOLA.
+The program on migrating birds is one of a series of educational programs and activities sponsored by FOLA.